Warwick-Allen/essays/theological_profile.md

 - **Transcendence and Immanence**: Both beyond creation and actively present within it.
 - **Greatest Being**: That of which nothing greater can be conceived.

-**Alignment**: These doctrines represent historic Christian orthodoxy affirmed by Catholic, Orthodox, Protestant, and evangelical traditions universally.
+**Alignment**: These doctrines represent historic Christian orthodoxy affirmed by the Catholic, Orthodox, Protestant, and evangelical traditions universally.

 ### Divine Sovereignty
 - **Sovereignty and Freedom**: God knowingly allows every event that occurs.
 - **Molinist Framework**: God exercises meticulous providence through middle knowledge whilst respecting libertarian free will.
-- **Time and God**: God entered into time when He created it (presentist view).
+- **Time and God**: God entered into time when He created it (the presentist view).

-**Alignment**: The Molinist framework distinguishes this from both strict Calvinist sovereignty (determinism) and open theism (limited foreknowledge), whilst maintaining robust divine sovereignty.
+**Alignment**: The Molinist framework distinguishes this from both the strict Calvinist sovereignty (determinism) and open theism (limited foreknowledge), whilst maintaining a robust divine sovereignty.

 ---

 ## III.
 Christology

-All Christological affirmations held with highest confidence (5-6):
+All Christological affirmations held with the highest confidence (5-6):

 ### Person of Christ
 - **Deity**: Jesus is the Son of God, consubstantial with the Father.